What are Periodic Trends

 1. Atomic Radius and Ionic Radius Trend

-Atomic radius is the distance between the nucleus and the outermost electrons or valence electrons of an atom.
+Atomic radius is the distance between an atom’s nucleus and its outermost or valence electrons.
 On the other hand, the ionic radius is half the distance between two ions that barely touch each other in a compound.
-The atomic radius and the ionic radius follow the same trend in the periodic table.
+The atomic and ionic radii follow the same trend in the periodic table.
 Hence, the discussion in this section will be of atomic radius [1-3,5].

 Across a Period

-From left to right along a period, electrons are added to the same shell of an atom.
+Along a period, electrons are added to the same shell of an atom as we go from left to right.
 Protons are also added to the atomic nucleus, making the nucleus more positively charged.
-As a result, the electrostatic attraction between the electrons and nucleus increases, and the valence electrons are held closer to the nucleus.
+As a result, the electrostatic attraction between the electrons and the nucleus increases, and the valence electrons are held closer to the nucleus.
 Thus, the atomic size and radius gradually decrease from left to right of a period.
 In other words, the atomic radius increases from right to left, as shown in the image below.

 Down a Group

 It is evident that as the atomic number increases down a group, the valence electrons occupy higher shells.
 The inner electrons shield the valence electrons and prevent them from getting closer to the nucleus.
 Hence, they are further away from the nucleus.
 Therefore, the atomic size and atomic radius increase from top to bottom.

 Electronegativity is the ability of an atom to attract electrons [1-3].